LincolnUniLTL/Primo-VE-NDE/README.md

 This Github contains two css hacks for Primo VE NDE.
 The first dipslays the filter/facet pane by default.
-The pane becomes frozen and can't be minimised on a large screen, but can cam be minimised on a moblie device.
+The pane becomes frozen and can't be minimised on a large screen, but can can be minimised on a moblie device.
 The second ccs snippet diplays the "exclude" button in the filter/facet pane by default.
 You add each snippet to your custom.css file in your Customization Package.